2003 Castilian-Manchegan regional election

-The 2003 Castilian-Manchegan regional election was held on Sunday, 25 May 2003, to elect the 6th Cortes of the autonomous community of Castilla–La Mancha.
+A regional election was held in Castilla–La Mancha on 25 May 2003 to elect the 6th Cortes of the autonomous community.
 All 47 seats in the Cortes were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The election was won again by the ruling Spanish Socialist Workers' Party (PSOE), which obtained its best historical result and the largest overall majority ever in the region, with nearly 58% of the share and over 3/5 of the seats.
 It became, at the time, the largest vote share obtained by any party in a regional election in Spain; a record which would be exceeded by the PP results in Murcia in 2007 and 2011.
 The opposition People's Party (PP), despite naming former Spanish Prime Minister Adolfo Suárez' son, Adolfo Suárez Illana, as its presidential candidate, continued its decline in the region and obtained its worst election result since 1987, with only 18 seats.

 As a result, José Bono was elected for his sixth and last term in office, which he would not complete.
 He would resign in 2004 after being appointed Minister of Defence in José Luis Rodríguez Zapatero's Cabinet, as a result of the PSOE winning the 2004 general election.
 Bono would be succeeded as regional premier by his deputy since 1999, José María Barreda.